This report contains two testimonies of people from the same transit group, pushed back at slightly different points on the same day.

-Once the officer wearing civilian clothes and the two officers who drove them to this point had left, the three officers who were driving the Hilux car asked the respondent what’s their nationality.
+The respondent recalled that once the officer wearing civilian clothes and the two officers who drove them to this point had left, the three officers driving the Hilux car asked the respondent what nationality they were.

 “We said we come from Libya and they started beating us.
 They kept laughing at us.
 They talked in Bulgarian and they kept saying “Malakas” [a Greek insult which means “wanker”].”

-They hit them with a metal stick “randomly” for about 10 minutes.
+They hit them with a metal stick “randomly” for about 10 minutes, recalled the respondent.

 The three officers loaded the three men in the trunk of the Hilux car and drove for about one hour on paved and unpaved roads “fast” and “recklessly”, described the respondent.